TezosTaqueria/taqueria/CONTRIBUTING.md

 # Contributions

-Thank you for your interested in contributing to Taqueria!
+Thank you for your interest in contributing to Taqueria!

 Please use the [GitHub issue tracker](https://github.com/pinnacle-labs/taqueria/issues) to report bugs or request features.